undefinedlabs/scope-for-javascript-action/README.md

 GitHub Action to run your tests automatically instrumented with the [Scope Javascript agent](http://home.undefinedlabs.com/goto/javascript-agent).

+This works both for browser js and Node.js.

 ## About Scope

 [Scope](https://scope.dev) gives developers production-level visibility on every test for every app – spanning mobile, monoliths, and microservices.